 Where there is any conflict between any of the above Rules (“key Rules”) and any other rule or rules the key Rule(s) will take priority.
 Interpretation of all the Rules must be consistent with the statutory requirements for CASCs (which means Community Amateur Sports Clubs as first provided for by the Finance Act 2002.)

-b.
-A quorum of the management committee shall be two Honorary Officers and four other members of the Committee.
+- A quorum of the management committee shall be two Honorary Officers and four other members of the Committee.

-c.
-Eligibility to serve on the committee.The officers shall be elected from those who hold Membership, who must previously have served on the Committee excepting when no such ex-committee member can be found to hold such office.
+- The honorary officers shall be elected from those who hold Membership, who must previously have served on the committee excepting when no such ex-committee member can be found to hold such office.

 The Chairman, Vice-Chairman, Secretary and Treasurer and committee members shall be elected to hold office for a period of one year and retire at the end of this period, but are eligible for re-election for a further term of office.